 - 1. What is vicarious liability?

-- 5. Responsibility for co-conspirator(s)' acts
+- 5. What about responsibility for co-conspirator(s)' acts?

 Under the law, people are normally only responsible for their own negligence, recklessness or intentionally wrongful acts.